How Adult Stem Cells Can Help Stop Pain and Reverse Aging

 I was fortunate to be able to get my stem cells legally banked, so I have them available for regular use!

 If you’re looking into stem cell therapy, you’ll likely find doctors in two camps.
 Doctors extract stem cells from either bone marrow or fat.

 - Bone marrow: Stem cells from bone marrow are better studied, so there’s a good amount of data suggesting good results.
 They work for almost everyone…but you’re only getting tens of thousands of stem cells from bone marrow.

 - Fat: Stem cells from fat are newer.
 There’s less research on them and results are less consistent (about 30% of people don’t seem to respond to fat-derived stem cells).
 However, you get millions of stem cells from fat and those who do see results see significantly better healing.

-I worked with Dr. Harry Adelson at Docere Medical because he’s a pioneer.
+I worked with Dr. Harry Adelson at Docere Clinics because he’s a pioneer.
 He uses both kinds of stem cells – bone marrow and fat – because he finds patients get the best of both worlds: the consistency of bone marrow-derived cells and the more impressive healing of fat-derived cells.
 I’ve also worked with Kristen Comella and Dr. Robyn Benson, both of whom I’d recommend.